 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In a state facility, this class is accountable for rendering bedside care or mental health services to individuals with physical and/or intellectual disabilities in instances where the services of a registered nurse are not required.
+In a state facility this class is accountable for rendering bedside care or mental health services to individuals with physical disabilities and/or an intellectual disability in instances where the services of a registered nurse are not required.

 EXAMPLES OF DUTIES

 - Assists doctors and nurses in the general care and treatment of individuals;

 - Measures doses and administers medications including insulin injections;

 - Performs narcotic counts;